naveenraj08/nextjs-fullstack/README.md

 ## Next JS + TailwindCSS + shadcn/ui

-A basic blog app to explore basic next.js concepts, with CRUD operations.
+A basic blog app to explore next.js concepts, with CRUD operations.

 ### Features of the application